8hobbies/exact-search/README.md

 Please visit https://www.goodaddon.com/exact-search for more information.

-If you'd like to contribute, please check out CONTRIBUTING.md.
+If you'd like to rebuild or contribute this browser extension, please check out CONTRIBUTING.md.

 ## License